novilyn/MazeGame2/README.md

 # MazeGame2
-This game is a chasing game for Maze enthusiasts
+This is a chasing game for Maze written for beginers